Matyrobbrt/Cy4Shot.github.io/commissions.md

  - For pricing for features not listed here, DM me on discord.

 <h2 id="Order">Order</h2>
-In order to commission a mod, DM me on discord (Cy4Shot#2695).
-Once you have proposed your mod idea, I will discuss the pricing with you and then create the mod.
-Depending on the mod, it will take a variable amount of time for me to complete the commission, but once I do, I will show you the result, and send you the mod file after it has been paid for.
+In order to commission a mod or texture, DM me on discord (Cy4Shot#2695).
+Once you have proposed your mod/texture idea, I will discuss the pricing with you and then create the product.
+Depending on the mod/texture, it will take a variable amount of time for me to complete the commission, but once I do, I will show you the result, and send you the mod or texture file after it has been paid for.

 <h2 id="Liscencing">Liscencing</h2>
 For any more details on liscencing contact me on discord!
- - You may NOT claim commissioned mods as your own.
+ - You may NOT claim commissioned mods/textures as your own.
- - You may use this in any modpack.
+ - You may use this in any modpack/resource pack.
- - I will upload it onto curseforge to my own profile.
+ - I will upload mods onto curseforge to my own profile.